Skip to main content

 Artificial drainage or coarse soil structure Well drained flat land (<7°) *

-Impeded drainage or low infiltration rate Other well drained but very stoney flat land (<7°)*
+Impeded drainage or low infiltration rate Other well drained but very light flat land (<7°)*

 Sloping land (>7°) or land with hump and hollow drainage Low water table (>50 cm) peat soils with good structure.